WSMorrison/BricksThenMadeNow/README.md

 - Favicon is "Four Brick, Lego, Blue, Toy, Four" as provided by [ClipArtMax.](https://www.clipartmax.com/middle/m2i8d3Z5H7i8G6i8_four-brick-lego-blue-toy-four-api-icon/)
 - Fonts are [Vina Sans](https://fonts.google.com/specimen/Vina+Sans) and [Staatliches](https://fonts.google.com/specimen/Staatliches) for the Bricks Then Made Now logo and [Mina](https://fonts.google.com/specimen/Mina) for the text, the code provided by [Google Fonts](https://fonts.google.com)
 - The original image used as the basis for the splash image is from [Brickset.](https://brickset.com/sets/6301-1/Town-Mini-Figures)
+- The rest of the images used for the "Old set" in the item listings are also from [Brickset](https://brickset.com/), from each set's Brickset listing.
+Some images were modified to fit the screen.
-- All computer generated renders are done in [Stud.io.](https://www.bricklink.com/v3/studio/download.page)
+- All computer generated Lego renders are done in [Stud.io.](https://www.bricklink.com/v3/studio/download.page)
 - "Scooty Puff Jr" model is named for a [Futurama](https://www.imdb.com/title/tt0149460/) gag, and is based on a simple design by [troublesbricking](https://www.instagram.com/troublesbricking/).
+- The "No image available" placeholder image is from [Stock Adobe](https://stock.adobe.com/)
 - Terms of service is sampled from [www.websitepolicies.com](https://www.websitepolicies.com/blog/sample-terms-service-template).

 ### Other Thanks

+- The Code Institute tutors.
+This must be mind-numbing.
 - The Code Institute assessment team; I can't imagine what kind of patience and knowledge it would take to look over these projects without losing it.
 - Thanks to F. D. C. Lemon-Beckett for useful contributions to the discussion.
 - Finally, heartfelt appreciaton to my partner, Stevie, for infinite patience and encouragement.